farzinf/zagros-dev/README.md

 http://localhost:1337/api/auth/auth0/callback?
 ```

+#### Using

-4. Use the JWT token in subsequent API requests by adding it to the Authorization header as a Bearer token:
+Use the JWT token in subsequent API requests by adding it to the Authorization header as a Bearer token:
 If the authentication is successful, a JWT token will be issued.

 ```curl